WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 #### Issuer Profile

-Existing Issuer Profiles could continue to operate but an additional field needs to be implemented.
-As mentioned above, `authentication` in place of `publicKeys` to allow for directly linking to a specific key.
-If one wanted to support both V2 Blockcerts & V3 Blockcerts using the same URL-based Issuer Profile, one could add `authentication` in addition to `publicKeys`.
+Existing Issuer Profiles could continue to operate but in order to issue V3 credentials, it may require a new Issuer Profile (either URL or DID based).
+As mentioned above in [Issuer Profile](#issuer-profile-as-a-url-in-v3), the `publicKey` property needs to change in V3.
+We have two options: support having a mix of V2 & V3 `publicKey` models in a single Issuer Profile, or require that a V3 issuer needs to have a seperate Issuer Profile.

 For DID based Issuer Profiles, it's understood that you'd be creating a new issuer profile and will need to continue to maintain your URL based profile for every credential you've issued (unless you reactively issue V3 for every V2 credential you've ever issued).
 DID issuer profiles will act similar in nature to URL-based Issuer Profiles but under the DID-document schema model.
 See [issuer profile as a did](#issuer-profile-as-a-did) for a summary of these changes and options.